Osgrecon/cd-loading/README.md

 # hnt-loading
- Loading screen edit based off the Cfx default example.
+ This is a Cfx default resource for FiveM servers.
+Edited with love by Neptunium for Hybrid Networking.